asciidude/ruble/README.md

-# ruble
+# Ruble
-A lexer written in Rust, I mean really theres nothing much to it.
-Use it if you want
+A strict programming language written in Rust, using .rbl as a file extension